idimitriadis0/TranslateOnLinux/docs/index.md

 [QtLinguist](https://doc.qt.io/qt-5/linguist-translators.html): Developed by The Qt Company to localize primarily Qt applications, this tool is able to translate TS, PO and XLIFF files.
 Despite being proprietary, it is open source and generally available on Linux via the package qttools5/qt5-qttools/qt5tools (name depends on the distribution) and via website download.
 Downloading from your distribution is recommended.

-[DGT-OmegaT](http://185.13.37.79/) is an active fork of OmegaT (currently, the 3.3. branch), developed by the Directorate-General for Translation of the European Commission, adding some [specific features](http://185.13.37.79/?q=node/2) built for their own needs.
+[DGT-OmegaT](http://185.13.37.79/) is an active fork of OmegaT (currently, the 3.4. branch), developed by the Directorate-General for Translation of the European Commission, adding some [specific features](http://185.13.37.79/?q=node/2) built for their own needs.
 Some features, like Tagwipe, have been integrated into the original OmegaT software.
 [Documentation](http://185.13.37.79/?q=node/36).
 [Download](http://185.13.37.79/?q=node/31).

-[Anaphraseus](http://sourceforge.net/projects/anaphraseus/files/) (actively developped WordFast Classic-like CAT tool available as an OpenOffice/LibreOffice extension)
+[Anaphraseus](http://sourceforge.net/projects/anaphraseus/files/) (WordFast Classic-like CAT tool available as an OpenOffice/LibreOffice extension)

 [Esperantilo](http://www.esperantilo.org/tm/) (no new versions since 2012)